 - necessary relevant professional services.
-This culminates in a Collaborative Proposal which is presented to the College Executive Group (CEG) for approval. - 11.9 For international proposals that involve more than one College the coordination role will be undertaken by the Director of Transnational Education who will ensure sign off from the relevant Heads of College.
-Cross-College UK developments will go to each relevant CEG for approval prior to being submitted. - 11.10 The expectation is that the collaborative proposals will contain: - Rationale for entering into the partnership including alignment with strategic priorities. - Detailed proposal of the type of partnership. - A financial analysis of the development including proposed student numbers. - Market research identifying any reputational risk factors and market demand. - 11.11 If approved by CEG the proposal form will then be submitted to the Partnership Scrutiny Panel (PSP) for approval to proceed to the next stage of development, due diligence.
+This culminates in a Collaborative Proposal which is presented to the College Executive Group (CEG) for approval. - 11.9 For proposals that involve more than one College the coordination role will be undertaken by the Director of Global, Recruitment and Admissions who will ensure sign off from the relevant Heads of College. - 11.10 The expectation is that the collaborative proposals will contain: - Rationale for entering into the partnership including alignment with strategic priorities. - Detailed proposal of the type of partnership. - A financial analysis of the development including proposed student numbers. - Market research identifying any reputational risk factors and market demand. - 11.11 If approved by CEG the proposal form will then be submitted to the Partnership Scrutiny Panel (PSP) for approval to proceed to the next stage of development, due diligence.
 If approved the Collaborations Team will contact the partner to initiate due diligence. - 11.12 Where approval is not given by PSP, the Associate Head of College (External Relations) will inform the prospective partner of the decision.